ZZU-ACM-Lab/zzuacm/content/authors/石兴元/_index.md

 ---
 # Display name
-title: Bo Wang
+title: Xingyuan Shi

 # Full name (for SEO)
-first_name: Bo
+first_name: Xingyuan
-last_name: Wang
+last_name: Shi

 sortid: 2023

 # Username (this should match the folder name)
 authors:
-  - 王博
+  - 石兴元

 # Is this the primary user of the site?
 superuser: false